macOSUtilities/RealtekWiFi-MenuBarAppIcons/README.md

 The icons don't change based on the system theme.\
 For now you can rerun the installation script to change the theme.\
 But I will be looking for a solution to that problem that doesn't require white/black icons in the same file.

+Credits for the original icons go to [Arch-0](https://github.com/Arch-0)